yunfan/punyforth/README.md

 ### Unit testing

+Words with name starting with the *test:* prefix are treated as unit tests.
+Unit testing words typically use *assert* or *=assert* to validate the correctness of an other word.

 ```forth
 : test:add 1 2 + 3 =assert ;
 : test:sub 8 3 - 5 =assert ;